ONE NEW MAN

 We have “read in the book in the law of God distinctly.”

-So they read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading.
+So they read distinctly from the book, in the Law of God; and they gave the sense, and helped them to understand the reading.
 (Nehemiah 8:8)

-The eighth chapter of Nehemiah tells how the Israelites wept when they heard the Law read.
+Nehemiah chapter eight tells how the Israelites wept when they heard the Law read.
 The reading of the Law occurred on the first day of the seventh month (the Blowing of Trumpets—Rosh Hashanah) and was followed by the observance of the feast of Tabernacles (Nehemiah 8:18).

 The spiritual substance of Nehemiah, Chapter Eight is occurring today; except that now the Lawgiver Himself, Christ, has come, not only to remind us of the moral Law of God but also (and especially) to cast out of us the presence of sin and to fill us with His Life and Presence so we keep God’s laws by nature.
 It is time to put the laws of God into our mind and write them on our heart (Hebrews 8:10).